1977 Pittsburgh mayoral election

-The Mayoral election of 1977 in Pittsburgh, Pennsylvania was held on Tuesday, November 1, 1977.
-The incumbent mayor, Richard Caliguiri, had ascended to the office just 10 months earlier, after longtime mayor Pete Flaherty resigned to take a position in the newly formed Jimmy Carter White House.
-The former City Council President chose to renounce his lifelong Democratic Party membership for the election and run for his first full term as an Independent.
+The Mayoral election of 1977 in Pittsburgh, Pennsylvania, was held on Tuesday, November 1, 1977.
+The incumbent mayor, Richard Caliguiri, had taken office 10 months earlier, after longtime mayor Pete Flaherty resigned to take a position in the newly formed Jimmy Carter presidential administration.
+A former City Council President, he renounced his Democratic Party membership for the election and run for his first full term as an Independent.

 Primary elections

 Allegheny County Commissioner Tom Foerster, a powerful party leader, won the Democratic Primary.
 He was victorious in a contentious battle over city Controller Frank Luccino and fellow city Councilman Jim Sims.

 General election

 Caliguiri had originally planned not to seek reelection, but a personal clash with Foerster over environmental issues and mass transit funding led to Caliguiri reentering the race; because the filing deadline for the primary had already passed, the Democrat was forced to run as an independent.
 With Republican attorney Joe Cosetti a nonfactor in the heavily Democratic city, Caliguiri emerged victorious in a highly contested race between two fixtures of area politics.
 A total of 143,967 votes were cast.